browserengineering/book/book/scheduling-and-threading.md

-thread can't just call `evaljs` directly: we'll end up with JavaScript running on two Python threads at the same time, which is not ok.[^js-thread] Instead, the timer will have to merely add a new `Task`, which the main thread will execute, to call the callback:
+thread can't just call `evaljs` directly: we'll end up with JavaScript running on two Python threads at the same time, which is not ok.[^js-thread] Instead, the timer will have to merely add a new `Task`, which our primary thread will execute, to call the callback:

 [^js-thread]: JavaScript is not a multi-threaded programming language.
 It's possible on the web to create [workers] of various kinds, but they